-- Allows the possibility of a completely new institution that enjoys a 'fresh start', free from corruption and other problems that may be present in existing institutions. - Has greater public credibility. - Can afford better security protection. - Encourages greater political, legal and public accountability. - Provides greater clarity in the assessment of progress, successes and failures. - Encourages faster action against corruption.
-Task specific resources are used and officials are not subject to the competing priorities of general law enforcement, audit and similar agencies. - Incorporates an additional safeguard against corruption in that it is placed in a position to monitor the conventional law enforcement community and vice versa, if the agency itself is corrupt.

-- May cause a reduction in perceived status of existing structures that are excluded from the new institution. - Could generate competing political pressures from groups seeking similar priority for other crime related initiatives. - May be vulnerable to attempts to marginalise it or reduce its effectiveness by underfunded or inadequate reporting structures.
+- Encourages faster action against corruption.
+Task specific resources are used and officials are not subject to the competing priorities of general law enforcement, audit and similar agencies. - Incorporates an additional safeguard against corruption in that it is placed in a position to monitor the conventional law enforcement community and vice versa, if the agency itself is corrupt. - May be vulnerable to attempts to marginalise it or reduce its effectiveness by underfunded or inadequate reporting structures